-Insomnia is often a symptom of another condition such as anxiety, depression or even another sleep disorder such as obstructive sleep apnea.
+Insomnia can be a symptom of another condition such as anxiety, depression or even another sleep disorder such as obstructive sleep apnea.
 Oftentimes, after treating the underlying condition, your sleep will usually improve without the need for sleeping pills.

 Am I eating well and getting enough exercise?

-If you don’t eat well or exercise well, your sleep can be affected.
+If you don't eat well or exercise well, your sleep can be affected.
 Make sure you eat a healthy diet rich in nutrients that will aid sleep, such as tryptophan, calcium, magnesium, and vitamin C. A balanced diet full of colorful fruits and vegetables to provide essential vitamins and minerals has been associated with more restorative sleep.
 Regular exercise, best done early in the day, has also been found to improve sleep.
 Exercise releases tension to help you relax at bedtime.

 Do I have enough time to dedicate to sleep?

 You should only take sleeping pills if you are able to dedicate a full night to sleep, long enough so the drug does not affect day-time functioning.
-If you take a sleeping pill too late in the evening or don’t allow yourself enough time to sleep after taking the sleeping pill, you are more likely to suffer from impairment the following day.
-If you find that not getting enough sleep has become a habit, it’s important to schedule more time to rest, to avoid harmful effects from sleep deprivation.
+If you take a sleeping pill too late in the evening or don't allow yourself enough time to sleep after taking the sleeping pill, you are more likely to suffer from impairment the following day.
+If you find that not getting enough sleep has become a habit, it's important to schedule more time to rest, to avoid harmful effects from sleep deprivation.
 If you are planning on taking sleeping pills, it is important to talk to your doctor about it’s half-life, an indicator of the time it takes for the medicine to be metabolized and excreted by your body.

 Am I prepared for the potential side-effects?